nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Monzo: we learned a lot from self-hosting Kubernetes, but we wouldn't do it again](https://www.computing.co.uk/news/4019233/monzo-learned-lot-self-hosting-kubernetes-wouldn%E2%80%99) Don't need to do it the hard way anymore
 * [medium: Kubernetes the hard way on Docker](https://medium.com/@brightzheng100/kubernetes-the-hard-way-on-docker-f512bae734af)
 * [Autoscalable Kubernetes cluster at Exoscale, using Packer and Terraform](https://github.com/PhilippeChepy/exoscale-kubernetes-crio)
+* [Kubernetes the Hard Way: Azure Edition](https://github.com/carlosonunez/kubernetes-the-hard-way-on-azure) teaches you how to deploy Kubernetes from scratch on Azure based on the legendary Kubernetes the Hard Way.
+* [Kubernetes The Hard Way: AWS Edition](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws) AWS version of Kelsey's kubernetes-the-hard-way

 ### Caravan
 - [linecorp.com: Building Large Kubernetes Clusters with **Caravan**](https://engineering.linecorp.com/en/blog/building-large-kubernetes-clusters/)